Bowling for Soup: Formation and early years (1994–1999)

-2000s

-Drunk Enough to Dance and A Hangover You Don't Deserve
+Let's Do It For Johnny! and Drunk Enough To Dance (2000–2003)

 Let's Do It for Johnny!!, Bowling for Soup's major label debut, was released on Jive in 2000.
 The album mostly contained re-recordings of the group's previous material along with a few new tracks and a cover of Bryan Adams' song "Summer of '69".
 Drunk Enough to Dance is Bowling for Soup's second album with Jive Records, released August 6, 2002.
 It was recorded at Tree Sound Studios and Sonica Recording in Atlanta and Big Time Audio in Dallas.
 One of the album's two singles, "Girl All The Bad Guys Want" (the other single was "Emily"), was nominated for a Grammy Award in 2003 in the "Best Pop Performance by a Duo or Group with Vocal" category.
-Reddick considers the Grammies one of his shining moments, not for the nomination, but for winning "worst dressed" in Time magazine.
+Reddick considers the Grammies one of his shining moments, not for the nomination, but for winning "worst dressed" from Joan Rivers.

 A re-release in 2003 added "Punk Rock 101", a cover of the 1980s new wave band A Flock of Seagulls' "I Ran (So Far Away)", and "Star Song".
 An acoustic version of the song "Belgium" exists at the end of the album, as well as at the very end of the initial release.
 The cover of "I Ran (So Far Away)" was used as the opening theme song of the anime television show Saint Seiya: Knights of the Zodiac in North America.

 The band appeared in the 2002 film Crossroads, playing at a graduation party.

+A Hangover You Don't Deserve, Goes to the Movies and The Great Burrito Extortion Case (2004–2008)

-A Hangover You Don't Deserve followed two years later, and has become the band's only Top 40 album.
+A Hangover You Don't Deserve was released on September 14, 2004, and has become the band's only Top 40 album.
 Sales of the album were driven in large part by the radio airplay of the single "1985", a song written by Mitch Allan of SR-71 and covered by Bowling For Soup with his permission.
 Bowling for Soup did make some modifications to the lyrics to better fit their style with Mitch Allan, lead vocalist of SR-71, contributed backing vocals to the song and appeared in the music video.
 "1985" became Bowling for Soup's biggest hit in the U.S., reaching No. 23 on the Billboard Hot 100.
 A second single from A Hangover You Don't Deserve, "Almost", charted on the UK Singles Chart, No. 46 on the U.S. Top 100, and No. 23 on U.S. Pop 100.
 "Ohio", better known as "Come Back to Texas", was released as a radio single in the U.S., but was not as popular as "1985" or "Almost", reaching only No. 59 on the U.S. Pop 100.